srirangav/qlZipInfo/README.txt

     A folder icon is shown for folders / directories, a file icon is shown for regular files, and a lock icon is shown for encypted files.

+    After listing information for all the files in an archive, a summary rows is shown with the number of files in the archive, the archive's total uncompressed size, the archive's total compressed size and the % compression.

 Install:

     1. Create the directory ~/Library/QuickLook if it doesn't